 In building upon our successes last year, the Penn State Shenango Alumni Society will hold our annual fundraisers to support student scholarships and activities.
 The Seventeenth Annual Golf Scramble will be held at the Pine Lakes Golf Club in Hubbard, OH, on Saturday, June 16, 2018.
 The Fifth Annual Cornhole Tournament will be held at Quaker Steak and Lube in Sharon, PA, at a date to be determined.
 Last year with the support of others like you, our Society raised over $13,500 toward student scholarships and activities, and has raised nearly $175,000 on the golf outing since its inception.

-This year, the Penn State Alumni Association (PSAA) has presented affiliate groups with a once-in-a-lifetime opportunity and we need your help!
+This year, the Penn State Alumni Association (PSAA) has presented affiliate groups with an once-in-a-lifetime opportunity and we need your help!

-An endowment with a 2:1 matching program for newly endowed scholarships
+An endowment with a 2:1 matching program for newly endowed scholarships.

 PSAA will match our Society’s contribution twice, turning $1 into $3!

-A minimum contribution requirement of $30,000; which will create a $90,000 endowment.
+A minimum contribution requirement of $30,000, which will create a $90,000 endowment.

-All scholarships paid out of this endowment will go local Penn State Shenango students.
+All scholarships paid out of this endowment will go to local Penn State Shenango students.

 The impact of your contribution will be tripled!